Microlocal Morse theory of wrapped Fukaya categories: Examples

-\begin{proof} Our generation results \cite[Theorem 1.9]{gpsstructural} imply that $\W(T^*\RR^{n+1}, \Lambda)$ is generated by $D$ and a cotangent fiber near infinity.
+\begin{proof} Our generation results \cite[Thm.\ 1.14]{gpsdescent} imply that $\W(T^*\RR^{n+1}, \Lambda)$ is generated by $D_1,\ldots,D_n$ and a cotangent fiber $F$ near infinity.
 Because we assume that $\Lambda \subseteq J^1 \RR^n$, the cotangent fiber at negative (in the last coordinate) infinity can be cofinally positively wrapped without intersecting $\Lambda$, and likewise the (isomorphic) cotangent fiber at positive infinity can be cofinally negatively wrapped without intersecting $\Lambda$.
-These large wrappings are conormals to large disks in $\RR^{n+1}$ containing the projection of $\Lambda$; they thus have vanishing wrapped Floer cohomology (in both directions) with the linking disk $D$ to $\Lambda$.
-Thus $\W(T^* \RR^{n+1}, \Lambda)$ is generated by the two orthogonal objects $D$ and the fiber at infinity.
+These large wrappings are conormals to large disks in $\RR^{n+1}$ containing the projection of $\Lambda$; they thus have vanishing wrapped Floer cohomology (in both directions) with the linking disks $D_i$ to $\Lambda$.
+Thus $D=D_1\sqcup\cdots\sqcup D_n$ and $F$ are orthogonal objects of $\W(T^* \RR^{n+1}, \Lambda)$.